Keeping a story coherent while players keep changing the path. That is the problem this project is built around.

 Design notes

-Longer context windows help, but they do not solve everything.
-A story still needs structure: what matters, what can change, what must stay true, and what happens when the player takes an unexpected path.
+Longer context windows help, but they do not solve the structural problem.
+A story still needs to know what matters, what can change, what must stay true, and how to recover when the player wanders off-script.

 - How should a story graph balance author intent and player freedom?